Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Experiments

-The housebreak data used for this experiment were obtained from the Cambridge Police Department, Cambridge, Massachusetts.
+The housebreak data used for this experiment are from the Cambridge Police Department, Cambridge, Massachusetts.
 The motivation is to understand the common types of modus operandi (M.O.) characterizing housebreaks, which is important in crime analysis.
 The data consist of 3739 separate housebreaks occurring in Cambridge between 1997 and 2012 inclusive.
-We used 6 categorical features.

-\begin{enumerate} \item Location of entry: ``window," ``door," ``wall," and ``basement." \item Means of entry: ``forceful" (cut, broke, cut screen, etc.), ``open area," ``picked lock," ``unlocked," and ``other." \item Whether the resident is inside. \item Whether the premise is judged to be ransacked by the reporting officer. \item ``Weekday" or ``Weekend." \item Type of premise.
-The first category is ``Residence" (including apartment, residence/unk., dormitory, single-family house, two-family house, garage (personal), porch, apartment hallway, residence unknown, apartment basement, condominium).
-The second category is ``non-medical, non-religious work place" (commercial unknown, accounting firm, research, school).
-The third group consists of halfway houses, nursing homes, medical buildings, and assisted living.
-The fourth group consists of parking lots and parking garages, and the fifth group consists of YWCAs, YMCAs, and social clubs.
-The last groups are ``storage," ``construction site," ``street," and ``church" respectively. \end{enumerate}
+The 6 categorical features for the crime data set are as follows: 1) Location of entry: ``window,'' ``door,'' ``wall,'' and ``basement.''
+2) Means of entry: ``forceful'' (cut, broke, cut screen, etc.), ``open area,'' ``picked lock,'' ``unlocked,'' and ``other.''
+3) Whether the resident is inside.
+4) Whether the premise is judged to be ransacked by the reporting officer.
+5) Whether the entry happened on ``weekday'' or ``weekend.''
+6) Type of premise.
+The first category is ``residence'' (including apartment, residence/unk., dormitory, single-family house, two-family house, garage (personal), porch, apartment hallway, residence unknown, apartment basement, condominium).
+The second category is non-medical, non-religious ``work place'' (commercial unknown, accounting firm, research, school).
+The third group ``medical'' consists of halfway houses, nursing homes, medical buildings, and assisted living.
+The fourth group ``parking'' consists of parking lots and parking garages, and the fifth group ``social'' consists of YWCAs, YMCAs, and social clubs.
+The last groups are ``storage,'' ``construction site,'' ``street,'' and ``church,'' respectively.

-The experiments show that DET and our approaches are competitive for the crime data set.
-(The histogram's results involve too many bins to fit on the figure.)
+The experiments in Figure \ref{figure345}(b) show that our approaches dominate DET for the Crime data set and are sparser than DET trees.
+The standard histogram's results were not reported since they involve too many bins (1440) to fit on the figure, and are thus not competitive.